Non-Hermitian Origin of Detachable Boundary States in Topological Insulators

 where a reference point and line are chosen appropriately.
 Thus, in combination with Eq.~(\ref{eq: AIII BBC}), as a direct consequence of the bulk topology $W_3 \left[ \mathcal{H}_{\rm bulk} \right] \neq 0$, the detached boundary states inevitably exhibit the nontrivial Chern number $\mathrm{Ch}_1\,[ H_{\rm bdy}^{(+)} ] \neq 0$ or $\mathrm{Ch}_1\,[ H_{\rm bdy}^{(-)} ] \neq 0$, consistent with the surface Chern number introduced in Refs.~\cite{Alexandradinata-21, Altland-24}.
 We summarize the connection between these topological invariants in Fig.~\ref{fig: topology relation}.
-Notably, using this general discussion, we systematically classify potential nontrivial topology of detached boundary states (Table~\ref{tab: topo inv}), as discussed below.

-\textit{Classification}.---While we have hitherto investigated the prototypical models, our formulation is generally applicable to topological materials, leading to the classification of Wannier localizability and detachable topological boundary states in Table~\ref{tab: classification} (see also Fig.~\ref{fig: commutative diagram}).
+\textit{Classification}.---We extend our formulation to generic topological materials and classify Wannier localizability and detachable topological boundary states in Table~\ref{tab: classification} (see also Fig.~\ref{fig: commutative diagram}).
 First, we identify topological boundary states as non-Hermitian systems with point-gap topology~\cite{JYLee-19, Bessho-21}.
-There, the Altland-Zirnbauer symmetry for original Hermitian systems reduces to the Altland-Zirnbauer$^{\dag}$ symmetry for non-Hermitian systems~\cite{KSUS-19}, based on chiral symmetry in Eq.~(\ref{eq: CS}), as well as time-reversal symmetry$^{\dag}$ and particle-hole symmetry$^{\dag}$,
+The Altland-Zirnbauer symmetry for original Hermitian systems reduces to the Altland-Zirnbauer$^{\dag}$ symmetry for non-Hermitian systems~\cite{KSUS-19}, based on chiral symmetry in Eq.~(\ref{eq: CS}), as well as time-reversal symmetry$^{\dag}$ and particle-hole symmetry$^{\dag}$,

 with unitary matrices $\mathcal{T}$ and $\mathcal{C}$.
 This identification is generally feasible as long as point-gap topology is preserved.